yoktavian/Semantic-UI/README.md

 ## What

-Semantic UI react is likely semantic UI.
-The different is semantic ui react provide react components while semantic UI provide themes as CSS stylesheet.
+Semantic UI react is similiar with semantic UI.
+The different is semantic UI react provide react components while semantic UI provide themes as CSS stylesheet.

 ## How